wip3l/elasticTransService/README.md

 You can customize the Separator  (escape characters include );

-We use Elastic Search for data store so you can parse file without maintaining table structure;
+We use ElasticSearch for data store so you can parse file without maintaining table structure;

 You can also use global search and conditional search;